creeperDoesRedstone/XSharp/README.md

 var identifier expression
 ```
 This allocates a memory address for the variable.
-Unlike constants, variables can be changed using the `:` operator:
+Unlike constants, variables can be changed using the `=` operator:
 ```
-identifier: expression
+identifier = expression
 ```

 ### `Loops`